BGG's All-time Top Ten Board Games on iOS & Android04 Sep 2019 13

 Sadly, there doesn't appear to be a digital edition of Terra Mystica in the works, and some off-the-record conversations I had suggested that complex IP rights arrangements with Terra Mystica's publishers in different regions might make an iOS edition difficult to work out.

-Update: Oh ye of little faith.
+Current Situation: Oh ye of little faith.
 Terra Mystica would get a mobile release on iOS and Android three years later in 2018, developed by digital board game connoisseurs DIGIDICED.
 It's so good, it's on our list of the best mobile board games.

 #5 - Android: Netrunner